Yerachmiel-Feltzman/Vertx-Microservice-/README.md

-# Hapoalim-Vertx-Assignment
+# Vert.x Microservice
-Creates a vertx server that exposes an api to count valid tags for html.
+Creates a Vert.x server that exposes an api to count valid tags for html.

 The following command using cURL is a good example of how to use the api: